10xSebastian/barcode-scanner.js/README.md

     console.log(this); // the current input/textarea that is the barcode target console.log(id);  // 2121232
   });

-  1. scan "c 2121232"
-  2. the registered action will be performed
-  3. no form is getting submitted, no chars will be added to any input field

 ```

+- If scanner scans 'c 2121232'
+- The registered action will be performed (as it matches the registered pattern)
+- No form is getting submitted, no chars will be added to any input field

-## more complex actions
+## Structured Barcodes / Custom actions

+If your barcode contains structured information, like which type of item is it etc., it's recommended to structure you barcode.
+This would allow this library to identify each part of the barcode.
+Like 'c 123 buy 5' where 'c' stands for custom action, '123' is the id of the item, buy the action you want to perform and '5' the amount.

 ```